All-optical non-linear chiral ultrafast magnetization dynamics driven by circularly polarized magnetic fields: Analytical model

-To give insight into this novel mechanism we derive an analytical expression that allows us to quantify such process in different regimes.
-Note that we neglect the exchange field when compared to the large external oscillating field---as the considered system is small and thus monodomain---, the anisotropy and DMI fields---which are small if compared to the external one--- and the damping term.
-With these approximations in equation (\ref{eq:LLGcompl}) the magnetization dynamics out of the polarization plane reads as $\vec{m}_\parallel$ being the magnetization in the polarization plane.
+To give insight into the nonlinear mechanism introduced in previous section and sketched in Fig. 2(a), we derive an approximated analytical model.
+The exchange field is not included in the model because we assume that the sample remains uniformly magnetized.
+Besides, we neglect the anisotropy and DMI fields---which are small if compared to the external one--- and the damping term.
+Similar assumptions has been proven reasonable at this time scale in previous studies\cite{Vicario:2013}.
+With these approximations in Eq. (\ref{eq:LLGcompl}), the magnetization dynamics out of the polarization plane reads as $\mathbf{m}_\parallel$ being the magnetization in the polarization plane and $\gamma'=\gamma/\left(1+\alpha^2\right)$.
 Considering the initial magnetization in the $z$ direction, $m_y$ at any time $t$ is given by